MurielGordon/sip-from-flask/lessons_learned.md

 6. "[folder name] not defined" type error messages can be the result of a folder path being different than you think.
 Suggested way to find the true path of a folder or file: https://tinyurl.com/4wuzy2xw
 7. UPLOAD_FOLDER variable needs to be defined in the unpload_image(): function in main.py for the thing to work: https://tinyurl.com/w92x7dxd
 8. ...and app.config needed to be removed from the file.save line
+9. UPLOAD_FOLDER variable as defined in main.py MUST be the true path for the folder.
+Cannot use relative path.
+Not sure why.
+10. UPLOAD_FOLDER variable as defined in app_file_upload.py can be either true path or relative path.
+Not sure why there is more wiggle room here.

 ## The error messages and their corresponding fixes